dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 In all quantities that contain bit flags, bit 0 indicates the least significant bit, i.e. flag `n` in quantity `q` is on if `(q & (1 << n)) != 0`.

+For the sake of readability all types defined in the CDDL definition are shown in double quotes; Type names are by convention Camel case (e.g. BlockTable), field names are lower-case with hyphens (e.g. block-tables).

 For the sake of brevity, the following conventions are used in the tables: